 - Not as popular as competitors like Venmo

-- No international payments, only supports USA
+- No international payments only supports the USA

 Coinbase vs Cash App: Final verdict